jacob-moses/jacob-moses.github.io/cv.md

 ### Teaching Awards

+Faculty Research Mentor Award (for scholarly products achieved with students), Center of Excellence for Professional Advancement and Research (COEPAR), University of Texas Medical Branch, 2023

 Awarded 6 Certificates of Distinction in Teaching from the Bok Center for Teaching and Learning, Harvard University: Fall 2015, Spring 2016, Spring 2017 (2), Fall 2018, Fall 2019

 ### Service to the Field